Disney Genie & Lightning Lane at Walt Disney World

 Lightning Lane Premier Pass is a pricey option that gives you access to every Lightning Lane in a single park, without having to make any reservations.
 It’s the ultimate in convenience, because there’s no planning involved – you just show up to the ride’s Lightning Lane entrance any time and badge in.
 However, you only get one Lightning Lane entrance per attraction.
 If you want to go on the ride again, you’ll need to wait in the regular line or get a Virtual Queue slot (depending on the ride).
 This convenience comes at a truly eye-popping price, starting at $137.39, tax included, for a low-season Premier Pass for Animal Kingdom, all the way up to $478.19, tax included, for high season (i.e. Christmas) in Magic Kingdom.

-Premier Pass is only available to people staying in selected Deluxe resorts.
+Premier Pass is only available to people staying in select Deluxe resorts.
 Specifically, Disney Deluxe or Deluxe Villa (i.e. DVC) resorts, DVC Cabins at Fort Wilderness, the Swan, Swan Reserve, Dolphin, or Shades of Green.

 For most people, Lightning Lane Premier Pass is a luxury item that isn’t a great value.
 You can get on all or most of the popular rides that have Lightning Lanes in one day with some planning, the regular Single Pass and Multi Pass, and some amount of waiting in standby lines.
 If needed, you could buy a longer ticket and go to the park an extra day, and it would still be cheaper than the Premier Pass and would give you the opportunity to get Lightning Lane for your favorite rides twice.